-As above, the SAR and CVs (as well as the face-to-face discussions) indicate that most staff has good teaching experience and skills appropriate to deliver the programme.
-Any new teachers are given initial teaching training and there seems to be a supportive environment for new teachers whether inexperienced or not: a visiting professor asserted that he had discussions on assessment and form on first taking on the teaching of one course.
+As above, the SAR and CVs and indeed the face-to-face discussions indicate that most staff have good teaching experience and skills appropriate to deliver the programme.
+Any new teachers are given initial teaching training and there seems to be a supportive environment for new teachers whether inexperienced or not: a visiting professor asserted that he had had discussions on assessment and form on first taking on the teaching of one course.